PHASE 2 OF 7

 The Little Alchemy Method

 The ideation methodology behind $100K+ in hackathon prizes.
-Inspired by the game Little Alchemy — start with basic elements, combine them, and discover winning ideas.
+Inspired by the game Little Alchemy, you start with basic elements, combine them, and discover winning ideas.

-In Little Alchemy, you start with four basic elements — fire, water, earth, and air — and combine them to create new items like steam, lava, or life.
-You keep mixing your discoveries to unlock hundreds of different things, from windmills to the internet.
+In Little Alchemy you start with four elements (fire, water, earth, air) and combine them into steam, lava, or life.
+Keep mixing your discoveries and you unlock hundreds of things, from windmills to the internet.

 Hackathon ideation works the same way.
-Instead of natural elements, your building blocks are technologies and industries.
+Your building blocks are technologies and industries.
 Combine them, and winning ideas emerge.

 TECH ELEMENTS